 Experiential Learning Lab

-The Experiential Learning Lab is a teaching and research space where upper-level Anthropology courses are often held.
+The Experiential Learning Lab is a teaching and research space where upper-level anthropology courses are often held.
 Housed within the same building as curated collections, students have an opportunity to gain real-world, hands-on learning experiences by working with artifacts in the classroom.

 Lobby